rackerlabs/rackspace-how-to/content/dedicated-hosting/check-bandwidth-usage.md

 3. At the top of the panel, select **Network > Bandwidth**.

    A bandwidth report for the current month displays.
-You can change the month shown by clicking the drop down menu and selecting the month that you want to view.
+You can change the month shown by clicking the drop-down menu and selecting the month that you want to view.

-From the top navigation bar, you can access other reports such as Device Bandwidth, Bandwidth Data or MRTG Graphs, where you can filter the information that you need.
+From the top navigation bar, you can access other reports such as Device Bandwidth, Bandwidth Data, or MRTG Graphs, where you can filter the information that you need.